skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 ## Runaway Protection

-The first runaway protection is the secondary timers 3 and 4.
+First method, ensure that a sprinkler never runs more than 750 seconds when power state is on.

+`Rule1 on power1#state=1 do backlog RuleTimer5 750; counter1 +1 endon on Rules#Timer=5 do power1 off endon`
+`Rule1 1`

-A secondary way to add a runaway protection was `pulsetime` with Tasmota commands but their was some certain conditions that would cause it to reset for long running power state (see here: https://github.com/arendst/Tasmota/issues/7810).
+~~A secondary way to add a runaway protection was `pulsetime` with Tasmota commands but their was some certain conditions that would cause it to reset for long running power state (see here: https://github.com/arendst/Tasmota/issues/7810).
 Not ideal in our case.
-This also may be an option https://tasmota.github.io/docs/Rules/#time-delayed-auto-off-switch
+This also may be an option https://tasmota.github.io/docs/Rules/#time-delayed-auto-off-switch~~

-The third way is using NodeRed to trigger a power state off if receiving MQTT messages.
+Second method, use NodeRed to trigger a power state off if receiving MQTT messages.
 This could be adapted to turn off timers when the weather is expected to rain.

 Using Graphana, I've prototyped using alerts as well just incase all else fails.